 The CRF250R’s 79.0mm bore and short 50.9mm stroke let our engineers create a high-revving engine with plenty of room for large valves.
 The engine breathes and revs—the two keys to making power in the motocross world.

 The CRF250R’s clutch uses two different types of friction material.
 Why?
 The clutch can handle the increased power of the engine without being any larger.
 The lighter rotating weight is directly related to how fast the engine revs.
-Stronger clutch springs for 2020 help cope with all that power.
+Stronger clutch springs help cope with all that power.

 The CRF250R uses a double-overhead-cam (DOHC) engine layout with a unique finger-follower rocker design.
 Together with the rest of the engine’s architecture (bore and stroke, intake tract, piston, and more), you get more power and a higher redline.